 The uniformity test can be quite time consuming and the test can be performed separate from the BS measurement.
 Due to the non-negligible size of BS equipment the BS can have a significant influence on the uniformity.
 To take this effect into account, either the BS itself must be present in the room during characterization or an absorber with dimensions equal or larger than the BS must be placed at the BS’s location in the room.

-The characterization procedure consists of placing a reference transmitter antenna (REF TX ant) at different locations and with different orientations in the room and measuring the Power Transfer (PTF) function between the REF TX and chamber’s RX antenna, see figure 7.8.1-1.
+The characterization procedure consists of placing a reference transmitter antenna (REF TX ant) at different locations and with different orientations in the room and measuring the Power Transfer Function (PTF) between the REF TX and chamber’s RX antenna, see figure 7.8.1-1.
 The actual mode of RC operation shall be used, including stirrer movement, BS movement, diversity antenna usage, etc. The directivity of the REF TX ant will influence the spatial uniformity of the room, a more directive REF TX ant is better at detecting parts of the room that are less-well stirred.
 Therefore, the REF TX ant chosen for the uniformity test should excite the chamber in a similar way as the BS.